-You could save up to 30 percent on utility bills by making a few energy-efficient changes to your home.
+You could save up to 30 percent on utility bills by making a few changes to make your home energy efficient.

 When the temperature rises, you’re going to turn up the air conditioning.
 But if you’re trying to conserve energy and save money, that may not be the best course of action.

 Read our five tips to keep your home energy-efficient during summertime in Chicago.

 Replace old or damaged windows is the easiest way to make your home energy-efficient.

 If you feel a draft near your windows, you are letting the Chicago heat wave into your home.
 Drafts also release your cool air outside, causing you to waste money.

 Replace glass windows with vinyl windows for the best energy-efficient results.
 Window replacement makes for a lower energy bill and a more comfortable home.